iPrEx OLE is gathering additional information about the use of Truvada PrEP, including

 None of the participants who became HIV positive in the iPrEx study and who received the study drug showed resistance to tenofovir or emtricitabine, the components of Truvada.
 The limited evidence of drug resistance encountered in the iPrEx study was all found in people who were already HIV-positive at the time they enrolled in the study, or was related to infection with a strain of HIV that was already resistant to some HIV therapies.
 More information about the resistance findings from the iPrEx study is available here.

-iPrEx OLE will continue monitoring participants who become HIV-positive during the study for any signs of HIV resistance.
+iPrEx OLE continues monitoring participants who become HIV-positive during the study for any signs of HIV resistance.
 This monitoring includes Allele Specific PCR (AS PCR), which is designed to capture even very low levels of resistance.

 The use of antiretroviral therapy for the treatment of HIV infection is known to decrease bone mineral density (BMD), usually by 2 to 4% on average.
 In HIV treatment, loss of bone mineral density typically occurs in the first six to 12 months of treatment and does not progress thereafter.